-The larger and more complicated your data set becomes, the more impossible manual coding will be.
-Moreover, manual data mapping requires a high level of technical expertise to implement – representing additional labor costs.
+Manual coding may work when you're just starting out and your data set is small.
+But the larger and more complicated your data set becomes, the more impossible it becomes.
+Moreover, manual data mapping requires a high level of technical expertise to implement, representing additional labor costs.
 By choosing a data mapping platform with no-code functionality, you’ll receive the following benefits:

 Before data mapping, you may need to prepare the data by transforming it from different application formats.
 This can take a lot of time, but as we mentioned above, most mapping tools come with a built-in library of predefined integrations.

-(c) Support for Diverse Types of Structured and Unstructured Data:
+Support for Diverse Types of Structured and Unstructured Data

 Your data mapping tools should support data from a wide variety of structured formats like RDBMS formats, JSON, XML, CSV, IDOC, EDI, fixed length and delimited files, and more.
 Also, because most businesses need to integrate structured data with unstructured (and semi-structured) data sources, data mapping software should support formats like RTF, PDF, weblogs, and other non-relational formats.
 Moreover, if your business uses a cloud-based CRM application, such as Salesforce or Microsoft Dynamics CRM, look for a data mapping tool that connectivity for all the enterprise applications you use